Corporate - Significant developmentsLast reviewed - 05 February 2023

 ZEET entities are required to comply with the tax obligations foreseen in the tax law, including transfer pricing, autonomous taxation, as well as assessment and payment of taxes.
 The tax obligations foreseen in the Tax Benefits Code (Código dos Benefícios Fiscais) for entities licensed in the International Business Center (Centro Internacional de Negócios or CIN) of Cabo Verde are also applicable to ZEET entities.

 The ZEET regime entered into force on 13 May 2022.
 It is effective until 2030.

 Special VAT regime for e-commerce approved

 Following the publication of Law 4/X/2021, of 31 December (2022 State Budget Law), the special VAT regime for e-commerce was approved.
 It aims at taxing in the Cabo Verde territory distance selling and the provision of services originating from outside.

-In brief, this regime applies to distance selling of goods originating from outside the Cabo Verde territory, as well as services rendered by taxpayers without head office, permanent establishment or domicile in Cabo Verde, whenever the acquirer as head office, permanent establishment or domicile in the Cabo Verde territory, or if the payment originates in Cabo Verde or if it has the intervention of a financial institution established in Cabo Verde.
+In brief, this regime applies to distance selling of goods originating from outside the Cabo Verde territory, as well as services rendered by taxpayers without head office, permanent establishment (PE), or domicile in Cabo Verde, whenever the acquirer has head office, PE, or domicile in the Cabo Verde territory, or if the payment originates in Cabo Verde or has the intervention of a financial institution established in Cabo Verde.

-The regime does not apply to supplies above CVE 10,000 or related to products subject to excise duties.
+The regime does not apply to supplies above 10,000 Cabo Verdean escudos (CVE) or related to products subject to excise duties.

-Under the regime, it is regarded as a taxpayer, an entity that supplies goods and services to which the higher global value payments were made, either through credit card, bank transfer or other means foreseen in the national financial system.
+Under the regime, an entity that supplies goods and services to which the higher global value payments were made, either through credit card, bank transfer, or other means foreseen in the national financial system, is regarded as a taxpayer.
 These entities will be listed by the Ministry of Finance, based on information to be provided by financial institutions.